 I want this course in the catalog at my university.
 Way better than “critical thinking” or “research methods.”
 Tip from Open Culture.
 Continue reading I Call Bullshit!

+That question gets asked dozens of times every semester in my statistics classes; it’s pretty clear that most of my students have no sense of scale or proportion about numbers.
 But now I have Dr Rhett Alain’s short answer in his Dot Physics Measurement and Uncertainty Smackdown, wherein he refers to the (extremely) long answer in John Denker’s excellent Uncertainty as Applied to Measurement and Calculation.
 Why we’re not teaching this in our service courses for science majors, I have no idea.
 The Monte Carlo approach described by Alain is a simple application of what statisticians call “bootstrapping,” so perhaps … Continue reading How many significant figures should I use?

 …in one easy lesson.
 Go read Alan Downey’s slide presentation “How to be a good consumer of statistical analysis.”
 Then get yourself some data and start working on those CDF plots.
 Continue reading How to become a stats-savvy boss…

 Wow, it’s jackpot week for statistics videos.
 I just found this treasure explaining p-values.
 Tip from William M. Briggs, Statistician to the Stars.
 Continue reading The Sad Story of p-values

 Tom Naughton explains the difference between an observational study and a clinical trial, in terms everyone can understand.
 I’m SO stealing this lecture for my biostatistics courses.
 Tip from Authority Nutrition via Gary Jones (who you really should be reading).
 Continue reading (Some) Scientists are Frickin’ Liars